waterbearbee/AdaMatting/README.md

 # AdaMatting
-an unofficial pytorch implementation of ICCV 2019 paper "Disentangled Image Matting"
+an pytorch implementation of ICCV 2019 paper "Disentangled Image Matting"